 B. Informed consumers now need QR Codes to get more information on products

 a.
 According to a new U.S law, every product is required to have a QR Code to provide GMO information

 In 2016, Genetically Modified Organisms (GMO) was a highly debated topic in the United States.
-Authorities called for food manufacturers to add tags on packaging that help customers differentiate between GMO and non-GMO foods.
+Authorities called for food manufacturers to add tags on packaging.
+These tags would help customers differentiate between GMO and non-GMO foods.

-The federal law required all food manufacturers to add a QR Code to their product packaging that will link consumers to detailed GMO disclaimers.
+The federal law required all food manufacturers to add a QR Code to their product packaging to link consumers to detailed GMO disclaimers.
 This move came as a welcome relief to all manufacturers who would otherwise have to follow confusing and strict labelling policies.

 The GMO debate also kickstarted the Smartlabel QR Code initiative by Grocery Manufacturers Association (GMA).
 As part of the initiative, food manufacturers added QR Codes to their product packing.
 Scanning the QR Code led consumers to a webpage with more information about the product.
 Close to 30 food companies including PepsiCo, Coca-Cola, Nestle, Hershey, and Colgate are part of this initiative.

-In 2015, long before GMO and Smartlabel QR Codes, the European Medicines Agency (EMA) issued guidelines to pharma companies that wished to add QR Codes to their packaging.
+In 2015, the European Medicines Agency (EMA) issued guidelines to pharma companies that wished to add QR Codes to their packaging.
 Some of the guidelines included, adding scannable QR Codes, and link information that is useful to the consumers.

 In 2014, the instant image sharing app, Snapchat launched Snapcodes.
 Snapcodes are customized QR Code that allow users to add friends on Snapchat.
 Snapcodes made a lot of people, especially in the U.S take notice of QR Codes.
 In Nov 2016, Snapchat introduced an inbuilt QR Code scanning feature.